 Fire safety requirements prohibit cooking in the residence halls except in the kitchenettes designed for such use.
-Free standing microwaves are not permitted in the residence halls.
-Students may opt to arrange for a MicroFridge.
-Microfridges are designed to limit energy consumption because the fridge turns off when the microwave is in operation, and vice versa.
+Free standing microwaves are not permitted in residence hall rooms.
+Students may opt to arrange to rent or purchase a MicroFridge through https://www.mymicrofridge.com/ MicroFridges are designed to limit energy consumption because the refrigerator turns off when the microwave is in operation, and vice versa.

 Every resident student has a mailbox on campus, and they receive that mailbox number at the beginning of each new school year at the first floor meeting.
 The address for the student is:

 Scranton, PA 18509

 Regular mail will go to the student's mailbox in the bottom floor of Nazareth Hall across from the main dining room.
 Packages will get picked up at the campus Post Office.

 During fall and spring semesters, laundry is part of your room and board--so students do not need to pay for laundry.
 However, laundry will be coin-operated for students participating in summer programs through Conferencing and Events as well as for students staying on campus for summer sessions.